foss-for-synopsys-dwc-arc-processors/embarc_bsp/doc/documents/getting_started/getting_started.rst

    git clone https://github.com/foss-for-synopsys-dwc-arc-processors/embarc_bsp.git embarc_bsp

-You have successfully checked out a copy of the source code to your local machine.
+When the command is returned, you can check in your folder that you have successfully cloned the source code to your local machine.

 Setting Up the Development Environment
 ######################################

-The embARC BSP platform supports, but not limited to, the following development machine operating systems:
+The embARC BSP supports, but not limited to, the following development machine operating systems:

 * Microsoft Windows 10 / Windows 7
 * Ubuntu 16.04

 Use the following procedure to create a new development environment.
 Please DO follow the instructions introduced in the document below to acquire a third party library.

 .. toctree::
    :maxdepth: 1